Yi-Cheng0101/ISC2021_GPAW/README.md

 # ISC2021_GPAW

 ## About ISC Competition
+Co-organized by the HPC-AI Advisory Council and ISC Group.
 # GPAW
 * ## Introduction
     >GPAW is an open source program package for quantum mechanical atomistic simulations.
 It is based on the density-functional theory (DFT) and the projector-augmented wave (PAW) method, and it includes also more advanced models such as time-dependent density-functional theory and GW-approximation.
 Physical quantities that can be studied include equilibrium geometries of molecules, crystals, surfaces and various nanostructures, magnetic properties, formation energies, optical spectra, just to name a few.